Carreau/ipython-wiki/IPEP-17:-Notebook-Format-4.md

 ## Notebook-level format

 * `metadata`: an object containing any top-level notebook metadata.
 There are three reserved metadata keys which are optional, but if included must follow the following format:
     * `kernel_info`: an object containing information about the kernel that the notebook should be run with.
-It should include keys for `name` (the name of the kernel specification), `language` (the language that the kernel runs), and optionally `codemirror_mode` (the codemirror mode to use when displaying the notebook).
+It should include the following keys:
+        * `name`: the name of the kernel specification
+        * `language`: the language that the kernel runs
+        * `codemirror_mode`: (optional) the codemirror mode to use when displaying the notebook
     * `signature`: a string containing the hash of the notebook, for verification purposes
     * `orig_nbformat`: if the notebook was converted from a different format, this should be an integer indicating the major version of that format
 * `nbformat_minor`: notebook format minor number